gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 One of the requirements we set ourselves was that the app has to be aesthetically pleasing and that it has to be useful for bringing people together and making them feel good together after the pandemic period.
 My girlfriend and I had a lot of fun on the phone trying to make each other guess words and we used this method to learn new languages as well.
-It seemed like a good idea to develop this game that gave us joy and laughter and make it free in the Play Store.
+It seemed a good idea to develop this game that gave us joy and laughter and make it free in the Play Store.

 ### Building an Android package